|History and Ownership

-Harley-Davidson Motor Company is the largest manufacturer of heavyweight motorcycles in the world, and one of the most recognizable brands in the United States.
-Harley is renowned for making one specific product, and the Harley-Davidson brand is easily the most recognized in the heavyweight motorcycle industry.
+Harley-Davidson Motor Company is the largest manufacturer of heavyweight motorcycles in the world, and is one of the most identifiable brands in the United States.
+Harley-Davidson is renowned for making one specific product, and is the most recognizable brand in the heavyweight motorcycle industry.
 Harley targets high-class customers, and represents success and high social status.
-Harley has competitors that make products of the same quality; however Harley is able to charge a premium due to its strong brand name.
-Harley emphasizes the riding lifestyle as opposed to just selling motorcycles.
-Harley customers are extremely loyal to the brand, and they believe that Harley makes the best heavyweight motorcycles in the world.
+Harley-Davidson has competitors that make products of the same quality; however Harley is able to charge a premium due to its legendary brand name.
+Harley-Davidson emphasizes the H-D riding lifestyle, as opposed to just selling motorcycles.
+Harley customers are extremely loyal to the brand, and believe that Harley-Davidson makes the best heavyweight motorcycles in the world.

 William S. Harley and William A. Davidson founded Harley-Davidson in Milwaukee, Wisconsin in 1903.
-The first documented appearance of a Harley was in a Milwaukee motorcycle race held at State Fair Park in 1904.
-In 1905, Carl H. Land of Chicago, the first Harley dealer, sold three bikes out of a dozen that were built.
-Production increased to 150 motorcycles in 1907.
-The company was officially incorporated in September of 1907.
+The first documented appearance of a Harley was on September 8, 1904 at a Milwaukee motorcycle race held at State Fair Park.
+In 1905, Carl H. Land of Chicago, the first Harley-Davidson dealer, sold three motorcyces out of a dozen that were built.
+Production increased to 150 motorcycles in 1907, and the company was officially incorporated in September of 1907.
 Harley began selling motorcycles to police departments around that period of time.
 Production increased to 450 motorcycles in 1908, and then jumped to 1,150 machines in 1909.
-Harley began dominating motorcycle racing after 1914, separating itself from its nearest competitor, Indian.
+Harley-Davidson began dominating motorcycle racing after 1914, separating itself from its nearest competitor, Indian.

 American Machinery and Foundry purchased Harley-Davidson in 1969, and their efforts to streamline production resulted in labor strikes and lower quality motorcycles.
 Harleys were more expensive and inferior in quality and performance relative to Japanese competitors.
 Sales dropped so significantly around this time that the company almost went bankrupt.
 In 1981, American Machinery and Foundry sold Harley-Davidson to a group of thirteen investors for $80 million.
 In 1983, President Reagan imposed a 45% tariff on imported motorcycles with over 700 cubic centimeter engine capacity, which slowed the penetration of Japanese competitors until they started manufacturing motorcycles in the United States.
-Also in 1983, Harley established the Harley Owners Group (HOG).
-The nickname “Hog” had been given to Harleys beginning in 1920, when a team of farm boys used an actual pig as their mascot during motorcycle races.
-The Harley Owners Group was built on the strong loyalty of Harley enthusiasts as a means to promote the Harley lifestyle and riding experience.
-The company went public in 1986, and enjoyed rapid growth over the next 16 years.
-Harley ranked among America's top growth stocks since its 1986 IPO.
-Its 37% average annual gain runs just behind the 42% pace of Microsoft, which also debuted in 1986.
+Also in 1983, Harley-Davidson established the Harley Owners Group (HOG).
+The nickname Hog had been given to Harleys beginning in 1920, when a team of farm boys used an actual pig as their mascot during motorcycle races.
+The Harley Owners Group was built on the strong loyalty of H-D enthusiasts as a means to promote the Harley lifestyle and riding experience.
+The company went public in 1986, and enjoyed rapid growth over the following sixteen years.
+Harley-Davidson ranked among America's top growth stocks since its 1986 IPO.
+Its 37% average annual gain ran just behind the 42% pace of Microsoft, which also debuted in 1986.

 By 1990, Harley-Davidson was once again the worldwide sales leader in the heavyweight motorcycle market.
-In 2000, Ford began making a Harley-Davidson edition of its popular F-150 pickup truck.
-In 2008, the 130,000 square foot Harley-Davidson Museum opened in the Menomonee River Valley.
-It contains a vast collection of Harley motorcycles that pay tribute to the history of the company.
+In 2000, Ford began making a special Harley-Davidson edition of its popular F-150 pickup truck.
+In 2008, the 130,000 square foot Harley-Davidson Museum opened in the Menomonee River Valley in Milwaukee, Wisconsin.
+It contains a vast collection of Harley-Davidson motorcycles that pay tribute to the history of the company.